datastaxdevs/workshop-ai-as-api/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/datastaxdevs/workshop-ai-as-api)

-In a few minutes, a full IDE will be ready in your browser, with a file explorer on the left, a file editor on the top
+In a few minutes, a full IDE will be ready in the browser, with a file explorer on the left, a file editor on the top
 (with this very README open for convenience), and a console (`bash`) below it.

-> _Note_: you will probably see "errors" related to mismatching versions
+> _Note_: there will probably be "errors" related to mismatching versions
 > between the `tensorflow` package and others (notably `numpy`).
 You should
 > be able to ignore them and just go ahead.